Hamilton Burger: Perry Mason television films

-Talman had passed away by the time of the Perry Mason television movies of the 1980s and 1990s, but his character was referenced in the first of the series, Perry Mason Returns.
+Talman had died by the time of the Perry Mason television movies of the 1980s and 1990s, but his character was referenced in the first of the series, Perry Mason Returns.
 In it, a cocky young deputy prosecutor describes her case against Mason's client as a "dead-bang winner," to which the district attorney replies, "You know how many times Hamilton Burger said that?"

 HBO's Perry Mason

-In the HBO series, Perry Mason (2020), assistant district attorney Burger was a graduate of Yale Law with twenty-two years of trial experience, played by Justin Kirk.
+In the HBO series, Perry Mason (2020), assistant district attorney Burger was a graduate of Yale Law with 22 years of trial experience, played by Justin Kirk.
 This series takes place 1931–1932, before Mason becomes a defense attorney.
 The adversary is district attorney Maynard Barnes, a character created for the series, played by Stephen Root.
 Burger, meanwhile, is depicted as helping Mason study for the bar exam.
 Mason believes, as does Della Street, that Burger is helping mainly so that he can run for DA when Barnes is humiliated by losing the high-profile case, but he does not himself confirm this.
 In the series, he is depicted as a closeted gay man who keeps up his facade by making public appearances with Della, who is herself a lesbian.